'A Very Dark Day': FBI Loses 2 Agents Shot & Killed While Serving Warrant In Sunrise

 “Special Agent Daniel Alfin and Special Agent Laura Schwartzenberger, were shot and killed this morning in the line of duty while executing a federal court-ordered search warrant in a crimes against children investigation in Sunrise, Florida.
 Three other agents were shot and wounded; two suffered injuries requiring hospital care, but both are now in stable condition.
 The third injured agent did not require hospitalization,” according to a statement from FBI Director Christopher Wray.

-The FBI said the shooting took place around 6:00 a.m. in the area of 10100 Reflections Boulevard.
+The FBI said the shooting took place around 6:00 a.m. at the Water Terrace apartment complex on Reflections Boulevard.

 The agents were serving the warrant as part of a child porn investigation.